 Metastasis and Local Invasion: When Cancer Spreads

-Metastasis and local invasion are mechanisms by which cancer infiltrates other parts of the body.
 Metastasis is when a particular type of cancer spreads from its initial site to more distant parts of the body while local invasion (or spread) is when a malignant tumor expands locally.

 Key Takeaways

-- Local invasion is when a tumor gets so large that it infiltrates adjacent organs.
-Metastasis is when cancer cells break free from a tumor, travel to other parts of the body, establish themselves, and grow to create a new tumor.
+• Metastasis is when cancer cells break free from a tumor, travel to other parts of the body, establish themselves, and grow to create a new tumor.

-- A dog’s prognosis may worsen once metastasis occurs, because that means the cancer has already spread.
-Their lifespan will depend on the severity, aggressiveness, and type of cancer they have.
+• A dog’s prognosis may worsen once metastasis occurs because that means the cancer has already spread.

 Metastasis and Local Invasion: Two Different Ways for Cancer to Spread

-Cancer spreads in two ways: metastasis, and local invasion.
+Cancer spreads in two ways: metastasis and local invasion.
 Let’s look at metastasis first.

-Metastasis Is When Cancer Spreads to Distant Body Parts
+Metastasis: When Cancer Spreads to Distant Body Parts

-Metastasis is when cells from an already established tumor break free and translocate, typically via the bloodstream or lymphatic system, to another part of the body, where they grow and divide, creating additional tumors.1
+Metastasis is when cells from an already established tumor break free and move, typically via the bloodstream or lymphatic system, to another part of the body, where they grow and divide, creating additional tumors.1

 Metastasis is often referred to as the “spread” of cancer.
 Metastasis usually means the cancer is more aggressive.1